dkgulati2611/E-Commerce-App/README.md

 ---

-Thank you for checking out the MERN stack blog application.
+Thank you for checking out the MERN stack Ecommerce application.
 If you have any questions or feedback, please let me know.